Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Rooted trees

 Now, suppose in the branch where $B$ is kept intact (and $A$ is split into $A_1, A_2$), at least one of $T[A_1], T[A_2]$ overlaps with $T[B]$.
 Here branching rule \ref{rule:overlap} is triggered for a second time, which is sufficient.
 A symmetrical observation holds for the branch where $A$ is kept intact.
 So, we henceforth assume neither triggering happens.
 This means that $T[A_1], T[A_2], T[B_1]$ and $T[B_2]$ are mutually disjoint and that $T[A], T[B]$ overlap on a single edge.
 Continuing, suppose at least one of $A_1, A_2, B_1, B_2$ is non-homeomorphic.
 Without loss of generality, suppose it is $B_1$ (so $B$ is non-homeomorphic).
 If $A$ is homeomorphic, then branching rule \ref{rule:weirdoverlap} applies, and we are done.
 Hence, we can assume that $A$ is not homeomorphic.
 Branching rule \ref{rule:overlap} then splits $A$ and $B$.
 In the branch in which $A$ is kept intact, $A$ and $B_1$ exist as disjoint non-homeomorphic components, so Lemma \ref{ref:easydecompose} yields $2((k-1)-2) = 2(k-3)$ for solving $A$ and $B_1$.
 Combined with $T(k-1)$ for the branch in which $B$ is kept intact, we obtain $T(k-1) +2T(k-3)$ overall.
 Finally, let us assume that all of $A_1, A_2, B_1, B_2$ are homeomorphic.
 Here one single cut is necessary and sufficient to obtain an agreement forest for $T$ and $T'$: deleting the unique overlap edge in $T$.
-Branching rule \ref{rule:overlap} will branch on this edge and a valid agreement forest will be immediately obtained, so the recursion terminates in polynomial time. \end{proof}
+This single cut will be discovered by subsequent branching rules after branching to at most depth 1, i.e. in polynomial time. \end{proof}

 \begin{theorem} \textsc{Algorithm rMAF} solves the problem rMAF in time $O^{*}(\bestrootednumber^k)$. \end{theorem}